Welcome to today's edition of the Rush 24-7 podcast.

 They do it all over the world, and they're very good at it.

-I mean, they're gonna turn the ports off.
+I mean, turn the ports on.

-Guess what deal President Obama just made today, actually announced it yesterday, with the United Arab Emirates, which is where you find Dubai, you find Dubai and Abu Dhabi.
+Guess what deal President Obama just made today, actually announced it yesterday with the United Arab Emirates, which is where you find Dubai, you find Dubai and Abu Dhabi.

-Barack Obama has made a deal to uh offer nuclear technology to the United Arab Emirates for the express purpose of the UAE only generating electricity to power their growing empire.
+Barack Obama has made a deal to offer nuclear technology to the United Arab Emirates for the express purpose of the UAE only generating electricity to power their growing empire.

 You'll have to promise it.

-I that that's not my focus.
+That's not my focus.

-I d that's not my focus.
+That's not my focus.

 This is the way you need to look at it.